MageHack/magento-module-manager/README.md

 * Module model and collection, gathers info ftom app/etc/modules/* files and core_resource table, without relying on Magento's config parsing and merging
 * Adminhtml grid view of modules

-So, basically the information is there, now the main work is building the UI
+So, basically the information is there, now the main work is building the UI.

+This is a little project I am doing on my own because I couldn't stay at the MageHack location, but I still wanted to contribute something.